Production Line Inspection System

 When the leading confectionery manufacturer, Pladis decided to implement a new production line in their Jacobs factory in Liverpool, they turned to Adbro controls to provide a suitable solution for a production line inspection and rejection process.

-Within the biscuit industry automated packaging machines are often deployed due to speed and efficiently.
+Within the biscuit industry automated packaging machines are often deployed due to their speed and efficiency.
 To ensure they run smoothly, it is important that the shape and size of product is kept within acceptable tolerances.
 If misshapen or broken biscuits can be identified and removed prior to entering the packaging machines downtime due to stoppages can be kept to a minimum.

 One way to achieve this is using a machine vision system with automated reject.
 With our extensive knowledge and experience within this engineering discipline, we were able to design and install a suitable solution for Pladis.